-When updating from a previous Varjo headset model to XR-3 or VR-3, there are a few things to keep in mind:
+When updating from a previous Varjo headset model to XR-3, VR-3 or Aero, there are a few things to keep in mind:

 - A Varjo Account with an active Varjo Subscription

 - To take advantage of all new features, existing projects must be updated with the latest versions of Varjo XR Plugin.
 See the developer pages for Unity, Unreal, and Native.

 - XR-3 and VR-3 use Ultraleap v5 for hand tracking.
 This version is incompatible with previous versions of Ultraleap and must be updated.